lejacobroy/Tidalrr/README.md

 ## 📜 Disclaimer
 - Private use only.
 - Need a Tidal-HIFI subscription.
-- You should not use this method to distribute or pirate music.
+- Do not use this method to distribute or pirate music.
 - It may be illegal to use this in your country, so be informed.

 ## Developing